-- Sudden increased cereal feeding, which results in a significant delivery of starch to the caecum, limiting precaecal digestibility
+- Sudden increased cereal feeding, resulting in a significant delivery of starch to the caecum, limiting precaecal digestibility

 - Sudden exposure to lush grazing

-- Sudden change from one hay type to another eg legume hay to grass hay, cereal hay or meadow hay – any changes to forage type must take place gradually over a period of at least 2 weeks.
+- Sudden change from one hay type to another eg legume hay to grass hay, cereal hay or meadow hay – make any changes to forage type over a period of at least 2 weeks.

 - Restrict grazing temporarily until resolved.

-- Limit concentrate feed to no more than 1g starch per kg bodyweight per meal and feed several smaller meals per day mixed with forage.
+- Limit concentrate feed to no more than 1g starch per kg body weight per meal.
+Feed several smaller meals per day mixed with forage.

 - Include easily fermentable fibre such as unmolassed sugar beet pulp, psyllium or soya hulls.

-- Ensure electrolytes are provided to replace those lost during diarrhea episodes; important anyway for the horse is in harder work, or if a horse has gone off its feed.
+- Ensure electrolytes are provided to replace those lost during scouring episodes.
+Important for the horse in harder work, or if a horse is off its feed.

-- Avoid feeding oil to a scouring horse until the scours have resolved.
-Then you can start reintroducing beginning with 0.1ml/kg of BW per day and increase over 2-3 weeks to a maximum of 1.0ml/kg of BW if weight gain is considered desirable.
+- Avoid feeding oil to a scouring horse until resolved.
+Then reintroduce.
+Start with 0.1ml/kg of BW per day, increase over 2-3 weeks to a maximum of 1.0ml/kg of BW for weight gain

-- Actisaf live probiotic yeast, the world-leading probiotic yeast proven to promote fibre digestibility and help reduce lactic acid accumulation in the hindgut
+- Promotes fibre digestibility and helps to reduce lactic acid accumulation in the hindgut

-- A Purified Nucleotide supplement which promotes the health of the mucosal gut lining
+- Aids in the improvement of the health of the mucosal gut lining

-- Safmannan MOS prebiotic which assist in removing pathogenic bacteria from the system that may be attributing to scouring
+- Assist in removing pathogenic bacteria that may be attributing to scouring

-- Profeed FOS prebiotic.
-This SCFA FOS helps limits the risk of digestive disorders in horses by modifying the faecal microbiota, increasing the growth of Lactobacilli and limiting growth of potentially pathogenic bacteria
+- Limit digestive disorders by modifying the faecal microbiota, increasing the growth of Lactobacilli, minimise the growth of potentially pathogenic bacteria

-When you consider that equine digestive behaviour, anatomy and physiology have slowly evolved to accommodate a gradual intake of high fibre, low starch, low fat diet, composed primarily of various species of grasses over a prolonged feeding period with slow and gradual changes in dietary quality, it’s hardly surprising with the increased nutritional requirements of working horses and the relatively high nutrient density of available feeds, forages and pasture in comparison to the typical feral diet, that digestive issues are commonly prevalent in today’s modern domestic horse.
-Therefore being aware of what can predispose equines to digestive issues such as scouring is fundamental, and it is up to us to implement a sensible diet regime for the ongoing health of our horses.
+Equine digestive behaviour, anatomy and physiology have evolved to accommodate a high fibre, low starch, low-fat diet.
+This is comprised mostly of varying grass species over a prolonged feeding period with slow, gradual changes in dietary quality.
+Our horses receive high nutrient density feeds, forages and pasture accommodating their working needs compared to a feral horse’s diet.
+Quite often, we give little consideration to any sudden changes we make in their diet.
+It’s no wonder then that digestive issues are commonly prevalent in today’s domestic horse.
+Being aware of what can predispose equines to digestive issues such as scouring is fundamental.
+This means it’s up to us to implement a sensible diet regime for the ongoing health of our four-legged friends.